OpenLiberty/ci.maven/README.md

 ### liberty-plugin-archetype

-`liberty-plugin-archetype` is used to generate a basic multi-module project that builds a simple web application, deploys and tests it on the Liberty Profile server.
-It also creates a Liberty Profile server package that includes the application.
+`liberty-plugin-archetype` is used to generate a basic multi-module project that builds a simple web application, deploys and tests it on the Liberty profile server.
+It also creates a Liberty profile server package that includes the application.

 #### Usage